morris/dop/README.md

     [$authorIds, $orderByTitle]
 )->fetchAll();

-// Find published posts using Dop helpers for common queries
+// Find published posts using DOP helpers for common queries
 $posts = $dop->query('post')->where('is_published = ?', [1])->fetchAll();

-// Get categorizations of posts using Dop's map function
+// Get categorizations of posts using DOP's map function
 $categorizations = $dop(
     'SELECT * FROM categorization WHERE post_id IN (??)',
     [$dop->map($posts, 'id')]